1Lvi14/MidProject-BNCC/README.md

 ~ Font ~
 Folder that named "Font" contain font that I used to design this web.

-Notes: this website is ONLY for 1620 x 720 screen.
+Notes: this website is ONLY available 1620 x 720 screen.